 Central Amsterdam Gay Bars

 The walls are covered in quirky mementos and old photos, and there are lots of nooks to have conversations in and to soak in the history and buzzing energy.
-If your lucky the current owner (niece of the original owner, Bet) will tell you all about it, with salacious gossip and juice anecdotes – yes, lesbians are just as wild as gay boys!
+If you are lucky, the current owner (niece of the original owner, Bet) will tell you all about it, with salacious gossip and juice anecdotes – yes, lesbians are just as wild as gay boys!
 A highlight of Gay Amsterdam and not to be missed!

 Gay Nightclubs In Amsterdam

-Club NYX – A extremely popular club with know’s how to harness the element of surprise and make every night out fun!
-Housed in a four-story building they have created a colorful world of wonders, one to fall in love with and get lost in.
+A trendy club with know’s how to harness the element of surprise and make every night out fun!
+Housed in a four-story building, they have created a colorful world of wonders, one to fall in love with and get lost in.

-De Trut – A non-commercial Sunday’s only underground disco for dike, trans, queer or anything in between founded in the early eighties.
-According to the statutes of De Trut, any profit must be solely used for the benefit of small-scale dike, trans and gay activities, so why not take the opportunity to party for a good cause with a vibrant atmosphere, fun music, low prices and safe environment?
+A non-commercial Sunday’s only underground disco for dike, trans, queer, or anything in between founded in the early eighties.
+According to the statutes of De Trut, any profit must be solely used for the benefit of small-scale dike, trans and gay activities, so why not take the opportunity to party for a good cause with a vibrant atmosphere, fun music, low prices, and safe environment?

 Gay Parties In Amsterdam

-Rapido – Amsterdam’s most talked about gay dance party that draws in huge international crowds.
-Rapido is held several times a year at various big club venues in Amsterdam though expanding into the international gay circuit scene hosting gay, queer and open-minded parties across Europe.
+Amsterdam’s most talked about gay dance party series draws in substantial international crowds.
+Rapido is held several times a year at various big club venues in Amsterdam though expanding into the international gay circuit scene and hosting gay, queer, and open-minded parties across Europe.

-Sorry, no Katy Perry or Gaga requests No matter how old you are, where you come from or whatever you prefer, Spielraum offers you a place to move freely, to discover who you are…and to play!
+Sorry, no Katy Perry or Gaga requests No matter how old you are, where you come from or whatever you prefer, Spielraum offers you a place to move freely, discover who you are…and play!

-Gay Saunas in Amsterdam
+Gay Saunas In Amsterdam

 Had enough of gay cruising in Amsterdam – either in the bars or elsewhere?

-If you want to explore your kinky side without a steamy sauna, there is also the gay Amsterdam cruise club scene which is as sensually self-indulgent as you will find anywhere on Earth.
+If you want to explore your kinky side without a steamy sauna, there is also the gay Amsterdam cruise club scene, which is as sensually self-indulgent as you will find anywhere on Earth.

 Gay Cruising and Fetish Clubs in Amsterdam

-If the bars or gay parties in Amsterdam are too vanilla for you, perhaps these fetish clubs and cruise lounges are a better fit?
+If the bars or gay parties in Amsterdam are too vanilla for you, perhaps these fetish clubs and cruise lounges are a better fit.

-We have to warn you; however, Amsterdam has one of the most intense fetish scenes we have ever come across – up there with Rome, Paris, Munich, Vienna, and Prague and it is definitely not for everyone.
+We have to warn you; however, Amsterdam has one of the most intense fetish scenes we have ever come across – up there with Rome, Paris, Munich, Vienna, and Prague, and it is definitely not for everyone.
 We have tried to identify places for the more ‘initiated,’ but there is nothing vanilla here.

 Most of these ultra-hardcore cruising venues / gay sex clubs in Amsterdam are centrally located and easy to find, but you can use our Gay Amsterdam map at the end to find the closest to you.